animated minds

 It can be digital.

-It can be a walkable Instagram feed of art locations in your area - a super fun + free walk; scroll Instagram for the tour.
-It can be a website like I created for Santa Monica Radio (www.santamonicaradio.com) - a free silent disco + stroll around Santa Monica.
+It can be a walkable blog scroll of art locations in your area - a super fun + free walk.
+It can be a silent disco pop-up.
 It can be you volunteering to create a newsletter or graphics for the next community event.
+New experiences are good for the brain (+ your community!)

 So how do you become a placemaker?
 You might already be one.